On this page

 Tell us if your circumstances change

-You could be eligible for a fee reduction or may no longer need to pay the student fee.
+You only need to pay for the school weeks that your children attend a government school while you're on 457 or 482 visa.
+You could be eligible for a lower fee or may no longer need to pay the student fee if your circumstances change.

 Examples of changes of circumstances are:

-You only need to pay for the school weeks that your children attend a government school while you are on 457 or 482 visa.
-We’ll let you know if you’re eligible for a refund of payments you've made.
+You will only pay the student fee for the school weeks your children attend while you hold an active 457 or 482 visa.

 You're earning less money